bramvdbogaerde/node-unix-crypt/README.md

 Unix Crypt Native Bindings
 ============================

 This repository provides native bindings to the `crypt` library that is usually included in UNIX/Linux distributions.
-This utility is used for hashing passwords in order to securely store information such as login credentials,...

-It is used as a hashing mechanism for the `/etc/shadow` file, as well as in other software such as Dovecot.
+This utility is used for hashing passwords in order to securely store information such as login credentials. `crypt` is used as a hashing mechanism for the `/etc/shadow` file, as well as in other software such as Dovecot.

 ## API